engelsjk/colormap/README.md

 The color map ```turbo``` was developed by Anton Mikhailov ([@antonthefirst](https://github.com/antonthefirst)).
 More info can be found at the [Google AI Blog](https://ai.googleblog.com/2019/08/turbo-improved-rainbow-colormap-for.html).

-Image above courtesy of NASA.
+Original image above courtesy of NASA.